sefi-uzan/mi-po/README.md

 # Mi-Po

 A building and family management system for emergency situations in Israel.
+A live version can be found in https://www.mi-po.com
 ## What it does

 During missile attacks when everyone needs to get to shelters, Mi-Po helps you keep track of who's safe and who might need help.
 It's designed for apartment buildings and families to quickly coordinate during emergencies.